UJS-Cyber-Lab/TSO-HAstar-Net/README.md

-## <p align="Justify">❗Sample ROS-C++ code will be made available upon finalization in the COMPAG journal❗</p>
+## <p align="Justify">❗ Sample ROS-C++ code will be made available upon finalization in the ***Agricultural*** journal</p>
-# <p align="Justify">TSO-HA*-Net: A Hybrid Global Path Planner for the Inspection Vehicle Used in Caged Poultry Houses</p>
+# <p align="Justify">TSO-HA*-Net: A Hybrid Global Path Planner for the Inspection Vehicles Used in Caged Poultry Houses</p>

 <p align="Justify">
   TSO-HA*-Net is a hybrid global path planner that combines TSO-HA* with topological planning, which allows the inspection vehicle to continuously traverse a predetermined trackless route within each poultry house and conduct house-to-house inspections.
 Initially, the spatiotemporally optimized Hybrid A*(TSO-HA*) is employed as the lower-level planner to efficiently construct a semi-structured topological network by integrating predefined inspection rules into the global grid map of the poultry houses.
-Subsequently, the Dijkstra algorithm is adopted to plan a smooth inspection route that aligns with the starting and ending poses, conforming to the network.
+Subsequently, the Dijkstra's algorithm is adopted to plan a smooth inspection route that aligns with the starting and ending poses, conforming to the network.
 Our work provides valuable case studies and algorithmic insights for similar inspection task.
 </p>

-# 🌐Related papers
+# 🌐 Related paper
-#### Our related papers are now accessible:[]()
+#### Our related paper is now accessible:[TSO-HA*-Net: A Hybrid Global Path Planner for the Inspection Vehicles Used in Caged Poultry Houses](https://doi.org/10.3390/agriculture15050532)

-# 💡Contribution
+# 💡 Contribution
 *  <p align="Justify">An improved Hybrid A* algorithm is proposed, which demonstrates shorter computational time, reduced re-source consumption, and a higher success rate when applied to high-resolution maps.
 This improvement is achieved through a new heuristic value calculation using the Distance Reference Tree and simplified occupancy grid templates for collision detection.</p>
 *  <p align="Justify">A hybrid path planner called TSO-HA*-Net is proposed, integrating the improved HA* algorithm, specific in-spection rules and topological planning.
 This planner is efficient and flexible for planning inspection routes in large-scale maps, establishing an intermediate planning scheme between point-to-point and full-coverage path planning.
 It addresses the route requirements for coop inspection and adapts to the actual poultry house envi-ronment.</p>
 *  <p align="Justify">The rail-less navigation system based on the presented planning scheme offers a viable alternative to traditional electromagnetic and line-following navigation.
 This study provides valuable case studies and algorithmic refer-ences for inspection tasks in caged poultry houses and similar facilities. </p>

-# ⭐Impact and Presentation
+# ⭐ Impact and Presentation
 <p align="Justify">TSO-HA*-Net consists of two parts: the lower-level TSO-HA* module and the upper-level topological planning module.
+Essentially, it performs the task of planning a topological network and determining a route within the network.
 The overall flowchart is shown in Fig. 1.</p>

 <p align="center">
 <img src="https://github.com/UJS-Cyber-Lab/TSO-HAstar-Net/blob/main/picture/Flowchart%20for%20planning%20inspection%20routes%20via%20TSO-HA-Net.png" width="80%" height="80%">